 Disadvantages of build to rent

-Many experts are adamant the government needs to pitch in in order to make build to rent work in Australia.
+Many experts concerned with the return on investment are adamant the government needs to pitch in in order to make build to rent work in Australia.
 This could be reflective of the American build to rent sector which relies heavily on government subsidies to operate.

 Unfavourable land tax and GST are also a concern for the build to rent market.
 GST is a tax passed down the supply chain and paid by the person receiving the final good or service.
-A build to buy developer can reclaim this GST tax from tenants, however a build to rent developer cannot.
+A build-to-sell developer can reclaim this GST tax from tenants, however a build to rent developer cannot.

 Tenancy could also prove troublesome.
-Build to rent is likely to attract young singles and couples whose occupancy could be short-lived.
+Build to rent projects are likely to attract young singles and couples whose occupancy could be short-lived.
 Dealing with frequent changes in occupants and covering the cost of periods of vacancy should be considered.

 Taxation rules for build to rent investors